HIV/AIDS in Russia: First cases

 There are several versions of the spread of the disease within the country.
 The officially registered patient zero was Vladimir Krasichkov, an engineer and military translator from Zaporizhzhia, who was on assignment in Tanzania in 1981.
 During his service, he had sexual contact with a local HIV carrier and had sexual intercourse with 25 Soviet conscripts when he returned to Moscow.
 Five of the conscipts were later diagnosed with the disease.
 Krasichkov himself repeatedly sought medical attention and he was diagnosed with HIV with AIDS on 26 February 1987, as a result of an enzyme immunoassay.
 According to some media reports, the Ministry of Health tried to conceal the circumstances of his illness, allegedly taking a non-disclosure pledge from him in exchange for benign treatment.
 Krasichkov died in the summer of 1991.
 Evidence of further spread of the virus varies.
 It is known that one of Krasichkov's five HIV-positive partners transmitted the virus to his wife and their child was born with HIV.
 He also donated blood to five other patients, including three children.

 The first death from acquired immune deficiency syndrome in the country was registered in September 1988.
 The victim was Olga Gaevskaya, a 30-year-old evening student at the Leningrad branch of the Moscow Institute of Technology.
 She had contracted HIV between 1979 and 1985, when she had had repeated sexual contacts with foreigners, particularly Africans.
 She received treatment in the following years, during which she tested negative for HIV in 1988.
 No HIV antibodies were found due to poor diagnostic methods, such as doctors mixing the blood of three to ten patients into one sample because said HIV testing kits were scarce at the time.
 A separate sample was taken from each patient only in case of a positive result.
-Gaevskaya was diagnosed with AIDS post-mortem, as antibodies to HIV were found her blood.
+Gaevskaya was diagnosed with AIDS post-mortem, as antibodies to HIV were found in her blood.
 There is also evidence that the first death from AIDS in the USSR was recorded by Professor Andrey Kozlov in Odesa in 1988.
 His patient was a child who had been infected by his mother.
 After the incident, more children were tested for AIDS.